 2.7 Does your jurisdiction maintain any comprehensive sanctions or embargoes against countries or regions?

-The United States maintains comprehensive sanctions against Cuba, Iran, North Korea, the Crimea region, Syria, and the so-called Donetsk and Luhansk People's Republics in Ukraine.
-With limited exceptions, U.S.-nexus transactions with these countries or regions are prohibited.
+The United States maintains comprehensive sanctions against Cuba; the Crimea region; Iran; North Korea; and Syria.
+With limited exceptions, U.S. nexus-transactions with these countries or regions are prohibited.

 2.8 Does your jurisdiction maintain any other sanctions?